Can India and Pakistan ever be friends?

 Even among the practitioners, some have been over the years lauded as hawks for playing tough with their subcontinental rivals and some derided as doves for seeking reconciliation and understanding only to be rebuffed.
 But one thing that Pakistan experts in India agree on, be they former diplomats, security officials, academics, or strategic analysts, is that the one single barrier to conciliation and friendship was the all-powerful Pakistan Army which, in the words of Stephen Cohen, who had authored a book on the Pakistan Army, "imposes its own vision of a Pakistani nation.”

 The first visit by an Indian minister to Pakistan in eight years made global headlines, even though it was for a multilateral meet.
-Indian External Affairs Minister S Jaishankar's visit to attend the Shanghai Cooperation Organisation (SCO) meeting in Islamabad October 15-16, the first by an Indian foreign minister in nearly a decade, was eventful by itself, not just so much for what he said, but in the diplomatically restrained manner in which he conducted himself and, more importantly, the way both India and Pakistan stayed away from the finger-pointing of past meetings.
+Indian External Affairs Minister S Jaishankar's visit to attend the Shanghai Cooperation Organisation (SCO) meeting in Islamabad October 15-16, the first by an Indian foreign minister in nearly a decade, was eventful by itself, not just so much for what he said, but in the diplomatically restrained manner in which he conducted himself.
+More importantly, the visit was noted for the way both India and Pakistan stayed away from the finger-pointing of past interactions.

 Both governments played down the conversations that took place over lunch and dinner, but there were at least two occasions when Jaishankar had unstructured chats with his hosts, first during the formal dinner for the SCO delegates and then the lunch the next day.

 During the dinner, Jaishankar had a pull-aside with his Pakistani counterpart Ishaq Dar.
 They were also joined by Interior Minister Mohsin Naqvi.
-While there was no official word on what was discussed there, they certainly were a departure from the previous positions that both sides held, as they had avoided such informal meetings in multilateral forums, Pakistani media noted.
-Information Minister Attaullah Tarar later termed the meeting an "ice-breaker", but confirmed no formal bilateral meetings had neither been sought by either side nor taken place.
+While there was no official word on what was discussed, these certainly were a departure from the previous positions that both sides held, as they had avoided such informal meetings in earlier multilateral forums, Pakistani media noted.
+Information Minister Attaullah Tarar later termed the interactions an "ice-breaker", but confirmed no formal bilateral meetings had neither been sought by either side nor taken place.

 India's Ministry of External Affairs (MEA) played down these mealtime conversations in order to lower expectations.
 “In Islamabad, you would have seen, the only bilateral meeting that our External Affairs Minister had was with Mongolia.
 Other than that, there were some pleasantries which were exchanged on the sidelines of the meeting, especially during lunch and dinner.
-That is all,” said MEA spokesman Randhir Jaiswal on Jaishankar's return.
+That is all,” said MEA spokesman Randhir Jaiswal on Jaishankar's return, playing down any undue expectations from the visit.

 Does cricket diplomacy work?